Man Harasses Family Who Adopted His Dog, Says They're Not Allowed To Rename Him

 "RUDY IS NOT YOUR DOG.
 YTA and you know it"

-From a behavioral perspective, the original owner's reaction can be viewed through the lens of cognitive dissonance theory, as proposed by Leon Festinger.
+From a behavioral perspective, the original owner's reaction can be viewed through the lens of cognitive dissonance theory.
 Cognitive dissonance occurs when an individual's beliefs and behaviors are inconsistent, leading to psychological discomfort.
 For the original owner, the dissonance between their emotional attachment to the dog and the reality of the adoption may trigger defensive behaviors, such as harassment.

-To address this, behavioral psychologists suggest employing techniques such as reframing thoughts or seeking cognitive-behavioral therapy (CBT) to help the individual reconcile their feelings of loss with the reality that the dog has a new home.
+To address this, techniques such as reframing thoughts or seeking cognitive-behavioral therapy (CBT) can help the individual reconcile their feelings of loss with the reality that the dog has a new home.
 Encouraging self-reflection and emotional regulation can aid in reducing the intensity of these reactions, fostering greater emotional resilience.

 Creating a dialogue about the dog's name might not just be about the name itself but about acknowledging each other's emotional investments in the pet.
 This can help both parties feel valued and heard, ultimately fostering a more positive cohabitation dynamic.